 Loudspeakers perform best in rooms with normal furnishings such as bookshelves, flowers, vases, and soft furniture.
 Such as experimenting with loudspeaker positioning will impact the sound image, so will moving your furniture position.
 Try to avoid large, flat surfaces near the speakers which could create unwanted early reflections at the listening position.

-If the sound is on the bright side, try experimenting with loudspeaker or funiture position.
-Rugs or carpets will damp unwanted reflections from a hardwood floor.
+If the sound is on the bright side, try experimenting with loudspeaker or furniture positioning.
+Rugs or carpets will damp unwanted reflections from a hardwood floor, while acoustic panels limit the amount of sound waves that bounce of the walls.

 The quality and quantity of perceived bass depend on the size and shape of the room.
 Experiment with various positions.
 Bass will be reinforced by placement near side or rear walls.
 Corner placement offers substantial bass boost.
 Find the position that offers the best balance of sound for your room and musical tastes.